-Other non-operating expense for fiscal 2023 totaled \$6.6, consisting primarily of costs associated with post-retirement benefit plans led by a \$4.3 settlement loss related to the derecognition of \$15.6 of pension liabilities and \$15.6 of pension assets resulting from an annuity contract executed in March 2023.
-Refer to Part II, Item 8, Note 15 for further details of this transaction.
+Other non-operating expense for fiscal 2024 totaled \$1.7, consisting primarily of post-retirement benefit costs.
+Non-operating costs incurred during fiscal 2023 were \$6.6, consisting primarily of costs associated with post-retirement benefit plans led by a \$4.3 settlement loss related to the derecognition of \$15.6 of pension liabilities and \$15.6 of pension assets resulting from an annuity contract executed in March 2023.